In infants with hyper-IgE syndrome, abscesses form in the skin, joints, lungs, or other organs.

 Hyper-IgE syndrome is a primary immunodeficiency disorder Primary immunodeficiency Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
 Immunodeficiency... read more .
 It may be inherited in one of two ways:

-As an autosomal (not sex-linked) dominant disorder Dominant disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more : That is, only one gene for the disorder, one from either parent, is required.
+As an autosomal (not sex-linked) dominant disorder Dominant disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more : That is, only one gene for the disorder, one from either parent, is required.

-As an autosomal recessive disorder Recessive disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more : That is, two genes for the disorder, one from each parent, are required.
+As an autosomal recessive disorder Recessive disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more : That is, two genes for the disorder, one from each parent, are required.

 How hyper-IgE is inherited depends on which gene is affected.
-Why levels of IgE are high is unknown.
 Both forms cause similar symptoms.

 Symptoms of Hyper-IgE Syndrome

 Symptoms of hyper-IgE syndrome usually begin during infancy.
 In most infants, pockets of pus (abscesses) form in the skin, joints, lungs, or other organs.
 The abscesses are usually caused by infections with staphylococcal bacteria Staphylococcus aureus Infections Staphylococcus aureus is the most dangerous of all of the many common staphylococcal bacteria.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up)... read more , and they recur frequently.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) often cause skin infections... read more , and they recur frequently.

 People may develop respiratory infections, including pneumonia Pneumonia in Immunocompromised People Pneumonia is infection of the lungs.
 Pneumonia in people whose immune system is weakened or impaired (for example, by acquired immunodeficiency syndrome [AIDS], cancer, organ transplantation... read more that may leave giant cysts (sacs filled with fluid) after the pneumonia has resolved.